 A reaction which is exothermic (ΔH negative) and results in an increase in the entropy of the system (ΔS positive) will always be spontaneous.

 Which process is spontaneous?

-What two factors favor a spontaneous reaction?
+Name two factors which favour a spontaneous reaction.

-What is spontaneous and non spontaneous reaction?
+What is a spontaneous and non-spontaneous reaction?

 A spontaneous process is capable of proceeding in a given direction without needing to be driven by an outside source of energy.
 An endergonic reaction (also called a nonspontaneous reaction) is a chemical reaction in which the standard change in free energy is positive and energy is absorbed.